Greece › Athens › Best Areas

 The Changing of the Guard at the Tomb of the Unknown Soldier in Syntagma Square.

 Syntagma Square is anchored by the Old Royal Palace, which now houses the Greek Parliament.
-Between the main square and the Parliament building is the Tomb of the Unknown Soldier, in front of which the changing of the guard ceremony is performed every hour by the last unit of evzones in the Hellenic Army, who serve as the Presidential Guard.
-The National Garden sits adjacent to the tomb and offers plenty of shade along with a botanical garden, ancient ruins, and a children’s library.
-The National Historical Museum is just steps away.
-Athens’ best 5-star hotels, Grande Bretagne and King George, are located right on the square.
+Directly in front of the building lies the Tomb of the Unknown Soldier, where the hourly changing of the guard is performed by the Evzones, an elite unit of the Hellenic Army serving as the Presidential Guard.
+Right next to the tomb, the shaded paths of the National Garden offer an easy escape from the city, complete with a botanical garden, ancient ruins, and a children’s library.
+The National Historical Museum is just a short walk away, while Athens’ two premier luxury hotels, the Hotel Grande Bretagne and King George, sit directly on the square.

 Syntagma is a major transportation hub with a huge, renovated metro station served by train lines 2 and 3.
-Line 3 goes directly to Athens International Airport, but it takes a second train to reach Piraeus Ferry Port (line 3 to Monastiraki Station, then line 1 to Piraeus).
-The X80 bus to Piraeus Ferry Port and the X95 bus to the Athens International Airport also stop here, as does the Hop-On-Hop-Off bus, making this an ideal spot for visitors on short trips or those catching early flights and ferries.
+Line 3 goes directly to both the Piraeus port and Athens International Airport.
+The X80 bus to Piraeus Ferry Port and the X95 bus to the Athens International Airport also stop here, as does the Hop-On-Hop-Off bus, making this an ideal spot for visitors on short trips or those catching early flights or ferries.

 The Best Hotels in Syntagma

-The view of the Acropolis from the Grande Bretagne.
+The view of the Acropolis from our suite at the Grande Bretagne.
 Luxurious, centrally located, and an easy walk to the Plaka.

 Staying in Kolonaki